Alexander-Bliznyuk/nativescript-plugins/packages/couchbase-lite/README.md

 However, JavaScript is more dynamic and concise in comparison to some lower level languages Couchbase Lite is written in.
 A downside of JS is that it lacks multithreading.

-@parempi/couchbase-lite provides you takes advantage of both worlds.
+@parempi/couchbase-lite takes advantage of both worlds.

 Next sections will walk you through the convenient extensions over native Couchbase Lite that I've developed so far.